 Which of the two (issuing or completion) is hardest to assure?

-- Write completion detected when all InvAcks are collected - When does read completion occur? - · Prefetching and load speculation can be used.
+- Write completion detected when all InvAcks are collected - When does read completion occur?
+When data is returned to the requesting processor. - · Prefetching and load speculation can be used.

 As the number of processors grows,